unicode-org/icu-demos/iucsamples/readme.txt

 This source package is provided as a convenience, and is not fully 'productized'.

-if ICU is installed, 'make check' should build samples in each dir.
+C: if ICU is installed, 'make check' should build samples in each dir.

+J: create  j/local.mk   with "ICU4J=/Users/srl/Downloads/icu4j-4_4.jar"   then 'make check' should operate.